 • Damages for loss of limb, lower quality of life and physical impairment

 • Other losses you suffered because of your injury

 As with any claim, make sure to document your negligence case as much as possible.
 Keep any paperwork and evidence you have related to the event, and keep copies of all medical bills and any losses you suffered.
 Make sure you have the names and contact information of any people who witnessed what happened to you.

 Don’t talk to people about your case other than trusted friends and family, and make sure they understand it’s important to keep the details to themselves.
 Avoid talking about the case on social media because posts there can and have been used as evidence in court.
 Refer any questions from the other party’s legal team or insurance company to your own negligence lawyer, and never sign any papers you don’t completely understand.

 WE CAN HELP

 The Law Office of Richard J. Banta, P.C., is here to help you recovery physically and financially.
-We will examine your case from the short-term and long-term angles so you get what you need to help you now and down the line.
+As a negligence lawyer Denver CO residents turn to, Richard Banta will examine your case from the short-term and long-term angles so you get what you need to help you now and down the line.
 Your recovery is important to us, so we will handle the other party’s legal team, insurer and the red tape so you can focus on getting better without any extra stress.
 Throughout your case, we will be available to answer your questions and handle your concerns, and you will always be kept up-to-date as your claim moves forward.

 In most cases, the time limit for filing a Colorado negligence claim is only two years, so waiting too long may rob you of the compensation you’re entitled to.
-Speak to us about your negligence case today by calling 303-331-3415, and get yourself started on the path to recovery.
+Speak to a negligence lawyer Denver CO can trust about your negligence case today by calling 303-331-3415, and get yourself started on the path to recovery.